balcortex/100_days_code_web_development/README.md

 ## Day 104 - 2023/12/28

 Today I worked on improving the layout using CSS.
 I used flex containers to distribute the buttons evenly.

+## Day 105 - 2023/12/29

+Today, I started working on the JS document.
+The first thing I did was to have the number buttons work correctly, showing the number on the screen.